denisyukphp/tmpfile-manager/docs/index.md

 ## Garbage collection

-The probability is calculated by using probability/divisor, e.g. 1/100 means there is a 1% chance that the garbage collection process start.
+The probability is calculated by using probability/divisor, e.g. 1/100 means there is a 1% chance that the garbage collection process will start.
 Lifetime is seconds after which temp files will be seen as garbage and potentially cleaned up.

 ```php
 <?php